HugoFortu/twitter-hostile-takeover/README.md

 ## **Initial setup**
 You need to fork this repository, and after, run the following commands on a local folder of your choice:

+Obviously, the following command is for my repo, but you need to clone yours after fork it.
 ```bash
 git clone git@github.com:HugoFortu/twitter-hostile-takeover.git
 ```